sebnitu/vrembem/docs/_packages/utility.md

 ## margin

 Add margin to an element using directional and size modifiers.
-Margin size and spacing values are generated from [`$spacing-map`](#spacing-map) variable map.
+Margin size and spacing values are generated from [`$gap-map`](#gap-map) variable map.

 - `margin` - Adds margins on all sides.
 - `margin-[size]` - Adds margins on all sides with a specific size key.